MetPX/sarracenia/doc/sr_subscribe.1.rst

 2- the checksum of the amqp message matched the one of the file.
 The default is True (overwrite without checking).

+The  **discard**  option,if set to true, deletes the file once downloaded.
+This option can be usefull when debugging or testing a configuration.

 EXAMPLES
 --------